 His military exploits on the north, northeast and south earned him the title of creator of the Egyptian empire.
 He also conducted an active building campaign, especially at Thebes (Karnak, Luxor).

-He was the first to establish a form of monotheism in Egypt.
-Akhenaten's great religious revolution involved the replacement of the state god Amon-Ra with the solar deity Aten.
-Artistic conventions and political traditions were also totally restructured.
 The king moved the capital to a completely new city in Middle Egypt (Akheraten, now Tel el-Amarna).
 Many of the Egyptian holdings in Syria and Palestine which Tuthmosis the III had secured, were nearly lost under Akhnaten's reign.

 The successor of Akhenaten, restored the cult of Amon-Ra and abandoned Tel el-Amarna in order to return to tradition.
 The discovery of his nearly intact tomb in 1922 revealed wealth and prosperity of the 18th Dynasty.